 Community Investment Funding Panel Nominations

-Voting is now open for Community Investment Funding (CIF) Panel positions, with four positions available.
+Voting has now closed for Community Investment Funding (CIF) Panel positions, with four positions available.

 Applicants were asked to outline their interest and reasons for standing.
 Here are their responses: